babca/plutaniumCalendar.js/docs/docs.md

 options =
 	{
     jsonData:              null,   // JSON string or feed URL
+	htmlTemplate:          null,   // null for default layout, html code with for custom layout
 	pollingInterval:       0,      // autorefresh JSON feed [number of seconds]
 	cacheJson:             true,   // if TRUE plugin get a json only first time and after plugin filter events  |  if FALSE plugin get a new json on each date change
 	businessHours:         [false,false,false,false,false,false,false], // like '11:00-21:00,11:00-22:00,11:00-22:00,11:00-22:00,11:00-22:00,11:00-23:00,11:00-23:00' // sunday,monday,tuesday...,saturday